-- Located in Papago Apartments - Monday Friday 8:30 AM 4:30 PM - The staff consists of nurses and nurse practitioners. - Medical services are billed through insurance with a small copay. - Some prescriptions are available on-site. - Please note that the Health and Wellness Clinic is not an emergency facility.
+- Located in Papago Apartments - Monday Friday 8:00 AM 5:30 PM - The staff consists of an MD, Nurse Practitioners, Nurses, and Medical Assistants. - Medical services are billed through insurance with a small copay. - Some prescriptions are available on-site. - The clinic offers X-ray and Dietician services, and physical rehabilitation. - Please note that the Health and Wellness Clinic is not an emergency facility.
 If your student experiences a medical emergency they should seek care from an urgent care, or emergency room.